RorisangMasilo/RORMAS372_BCL2401_E02_Rorisang-Masilo_DJS05/README.md

 Ensure your code is well-commented and adheres to best practices for readability and maintainability.

 ## Evaluation Criteria

 - **Correctness**: Your implementation should correctly handle the scenarios as outlined in the user stories.
 - **Code Quality**: Use of functional programming principles, clear naming conventions, and code organization.
 - **Documentation**: Clarity of your approach and reflections in the README.md.

 This challenge is an excellent opportunity to demonstrate your understanding of state management concepts and functional programming principles.
 Good luck!

+### Personal Reflections

+#### Objective

+I aimed to build a simple yet functional state management system inspired by Redux principles.
+The primary goal was to manage state changes efficiently and demonstrate these changes via console logs.

+#### Challenges and Solutions

+**Understanding Redux Principles**:

+Initially, it was challenging to fully grasp Redux concepts.
+I focused on breaking down the principles into smaller parts and applied them one by one.

+**Implementing the Observer Pattern**:

+Ensuring that subscribers were correctly notified of state changes required careful handling of the subscription and unsubscription processes.

+**Functional Programming Principles**:

+Applying functional programming concepts, such as immutability and pure functions, was critical.
+This was managed by ensuring that the reducer function returned new state objects rather than mutating the existing state.

+#### Learnings

+This project reinforced the importance of state management in applications.
+By focusing on a non-UI implementation, I could better understand how state flows through an application and how actions drive changes in state.

+#### Future Improvements

+**Middleware Implementation**: Adding middleware to handle asynchronous actions or logging.
+**Enhanced Testing**: Incorporating unit tests to verify the correctness of the reducer and store functionalities.